everespinoza2121/everespinoza2121/prompt-tools/README.md

 - **G71 Rough Turning Cycle Prompt**
 - **G72 Finish Turning Cycle Prompt**

-> These tools are for real shops, real machinists, and real-world jobs — made smarter with the power of language and AI.
+> These tools are for real shops, real machinists, and real-world jobs — made smarter with the power of LLMs and AI.